 Not use any Department equipment or resources other than those specifically identified.

-Locations serving as a Partner enrollment center shall not be entitled to a commission or any other fees from any fee collected by the Contractor, and shall not be allowed to charge any additional fees to the Applicants for providing this service.
+Agency Partners shall not be entitled to a commission or any other fees from any fee collected by the Contractor, and shall not be allowed to charge any additional fees to the Applicants for providing this service.

 Service Delivery